MaoZiming/papers/9-misc/ucb-prelim.md

 Assume you are asked to develop a new OS for a machine that uses exclusively 3D XPoint technology, i.e., no disk drives, and no SSDs.

+#### New stab of the answer

+* Simplify read and write buffer.
+* Simplify I/O operations (byte addressable, access are at cacheline granularity just like the main DRAM rather tha block addressable).
+No block layer.
+  * Writes to PM are cache-line level.
+* Write-ahead logging is not needed.
+* Unified memory and storage -> Unified address space.
+* In-memory data structure with persistence.

+#### Questions

 1) Discuss how you can simplify the design of your OS?
 Think about files system, virtual memory, etc.

 * The OS can treat 3D XPoint as a single large pool of memory, eliminating the need for separate memory management for RAM and storage management for disks/SSDs.
 Files can be accessed directly from 3D XPoint, reducing the need for extensive caching mechanisms and simplifying file system design.
 Maintain a single unified address space.